Jackson3925/TicketVerse/README.md

 **Browse & Purchase**
 - Explore upcoming concerts and events
 - View detailed event information and artist profiles
-- Purchase tickets securely with cryptocurrency
+- Purchase and mint tickets securely with cryptocurrency
 - Receive NFT tickets in your wallet

 **Ticket Management**